coconutpalm/emf-prevayler/README.md

 and automatically avoid the [Prevalence
 Baptism problem](http://prevayler.org/apidocs/org/prevayler/Transaction.html).

-Prevayler's basic idea is that you store system state by taking a snapshot, plus journalling all object mutations that happen after the snapshot.

-Since we can proxy object accesses, we can automatically and transparently turn any object mutation operation into a Prevayler transaction that will be journaled.
+Since we can proxy object accesses, and we can easily find any random object in the EMF object graph starting at the root, we can automatically and transparently turn any object mutation operation into a Prevayler transaction that will be journaled.

 For EList and other containers, this is straightforward if a bit annoying to implement.